 By Scott Grant

-Scott A. Grant is a local columnist, author, speaker, and historian.
-By day he is a fiduciary asset manager and president of Standfast Asset Management.
-He welcomes your comments or questions at email@example.com.
+Scott A. Grant is a local Pop Historian and author.
+By day he is president of Standfast Asset Management.